FifthLord/10-PizzaStack/README.md

 # App to pizza store
-In this project I learned how use Typescript, Storybook, Tailwind etc. in this kind of store
+In this project I learned how use React, Typescript, Storybook, Tailwind etc. in this kind of store

 # init proj
 npm init